CNO makes pivotal visit to Huntington Hall

-Mr. Mark Stevens, Unaccompanied Housing Site Director for Naval Weapons Station Yorktown briefs Chief of Naval Operations Adm.
-Lisa Franchetti during a pivotal visit to Huntington Hall to assess Quality of Service (QoS) initiatives and engage with Navy leadership at Newport News, Virginia, July 31, 2024.
+Chief of Naval Operations Adm.
+Lisa Franchetti made a pivotal visit to Huntington Hall to assess Quality of Service (QoS) initiatives and engage with Navy leadership at Newport News, Virginia, July 31, 2024.

+Cmdr.
+Kurt Davis, Executive Officer, Naval Weapons Station Yorktown and Command Master Chief Mike Avallone, Supervisor of Shipbuilding, Conversion and Repair, Newport News welcomed the CNO and provided an overview of ongoing efforts to enhance the lives of Sailors stationed in Newport News and are housed at Huntington Hall.
+A primary focus of the discussion centered on ongoing improvements to living conditions during critical ship lifecycle phases such as Pre-Commissioning, Refueling Complex Overhaul, and Decommissioning at Newport News Shipbuilding a division of Huntington Ingalls Industries.

+"We're committed to providing our Sailors with the best possible environment to live and work," said Avallone.
+"This includes ensuring access to nutritious food options, state-of-the-art fitness facilities, and comfortable living spaces."

 |Date Taken: